Khulna Zilla School

 Khulna Zilla School (খুলনা জিলা স্কুল) is the oldest high school in the Khulna district of Bangladesh.
 It was established in 1885.
 It provides education from class three (Grade-3) to class ten (Grade-10).

 The school has 50 faculty members and about 3000 students.
 The faculty members are graduates from universities in Bangladesh.
-Student applicants, mostly from top elementary schools, are put through a competitive admission selection process.
+Student applicants,mostly from top elementary schools were used to be put through a competitive admission selection process.
+Currently students are selected through lottery because of current education system in Bangladesh.

 Admission

 Students are admitted into class three.
-After an initial screening, more than 1000 applicants appear at a comprehensive admission test for only 240 positions.
+After an initial screening, more than 5000 applicants appear at a comprehensive admission test for only 240 positions.
 Only a few meritorious students can get admitted in class 6 and 9.

-Academics

-This school teaches from class three to class ten.
-Upon a screening in class ten, students appear at the SSC examination.
-In class five, the students appear at PEC.
-In class eight they appear at the JSC examination.
-The performance of the students of the school is always very fantastic.
-They always become 1st or 2nd in ranking in the Jessore Board.
-The students take part in different competitions like BDMO, science olympiad, physics olympiad.
-They also become successful in many of them.
-The teachers of this school are very able to teach their students with many examples.
-The students are also very conscious about their studies.
+Currently students are admitted through lottery for current education system in Bangladesh.

 Building and grounds

-There are five buildings in this school.
+There used to be five buildings in this school but one of them was demolished due to its bad condition and safety of students.
 There is a very big playground in front of the school buildings.
 In this ground many outdoor games are organized.
 Now, Khulna Zilla School has a basketball ground also.